CMG Mission Statement

 The primary activity of the California Men’s Gatherings is to create Gatherings and local events in a safe and supportive environment where all men can confront, risk and experience the challenges necessary for genuine growth, transformation and empowerment as men.

 The men who attend CMG Gatherings (and our hundreds of local events) are a diverse group of varying ages, beliefs, religious traditions, and spiritual practices.
 We have differently-abled men and men from all cultural and ethnic backgrounds.
 CMG members are predominantly gay and bisexual men.
-We specifically welcome anyone over 18, who identifies as gay, bisexual, straight, transman, genderqueer, intersex, gender fluid, and wishes to participate in a community of men.
+We specifically welcome anyone over 18, who identifies as male – gay, bisexual, straight, transman, genderqueer, intersex, gender fluid – who wishes to participate in a community of men.

 Our non-profit status